swharden/LJPcalc/README.md

 **Ion Charge and Conductivity Library:** Ion charge and conductivities are stored in [IonTable.md](/src/IonTable.md) which is easy to view and modify as needed.

-**Note regarding ion sequence:** When calculating LJP for a set of ions it is important to note the following facts.
+**Note regarding ion sequence:** When calculating LJP for a set of ions it is important to consider the sequence in which they are listed.
 Additional information can be found in [Marino et al., 2014](https://arxiv.org/abs/1403.3640) which describes the exact computational methods employed by LJPcalc.

-* **The last ion's concentrations will be recalculated.** LJPcalc will override the concentrations the user provides for the last ion in the set, replacing them with those calculated to achieve electro-neutrality of the ion set.
+* **The last ion's c0 may be overridden** to achieve electro-neutrality on the c0 side.
+This will not occur if the sum of charge on the c0 side is zero.

-* **The second-to-last ion's concentration cannot be equal on both sides.** This requirement ensures LJPcalc can properly solve for the final ion.
+* **cL for most ions will be slightly adjusted** to achieve electro-neutrality on the cL side.
+The second-to-last ion's cL (which cannot equal c0) will remain fixed, while the last cL will be adjusted to achieve electro-neutrality.
+During the solving process all cL values (but the second-from-last) will be slightly adjusted.
+The adjustments are likely negligable experimentally, but this is why cL values in the output table slightly differer from those given for inputs.

 ### Effect of Temperature on LJP